Nischay2312/ImageSend/README.md

 # Updates
 Log of what was done throughout the timeline of the project.
 ***
+<b>June 1, 2022:<b><br>
+* Proud to present you Google Image Search capability.
+Click a picture from the website, run <a href="https://github.com/Nischay2312/ImageSend/blob/main/python/ImageSendpython.py">this</a> python script.
+The terminal displays Image Search results.
+* Fixed the google redirect issue, added http headers to the request allowing the python script to not being detected as bot by Google.
+* Note the code works at them moment but hasn't been fully tested, errors might pop up.
+I am currently testing the code and trying to catch errors.

 <b>May 18, 2022:<b><br>
 * Introduced Image download functionality.
 Python script periodically checks the server for a new image, once there is one, it downloads it.
 Now further modifications include processing it.
 * Added options to use external WiFi network or ESP's soft access point to host the web server.